Lightspace-Official/lightX-DevBox/README.md

 # lightX DevBox
 ![image](https://raw.githubusercontent.com/Lightspace-Official/lightX-DevBox/main/images/light.png)
-LightX DB 2 is coming soon! lightX is a development environment to manage, create, use & publish code.
+LightX is a development environment to manage, create, use & publish code easily & on one platform.
-## How to use (for v2)
+## How to install (for v2)
 1. Install the setup file from our releases page.
 (Look on the right)
 2. Launch lightX from the start menu!

-## How to use (for v1)
+## How to install (for v1)
 1. Install [Python 3.9](https://www.python.org/ftp/python/3.9.7/python-3.9.7.exe) (Do not use Python 3.10)
 2. Install the setup file from our releases page.
 (Look on the right)
 3. Launch lightX from the start menu!

 ## New features & Notices
-### lX 2 Release date published!
+### lightX 2 Release Date Delayed
-lX 2 will be released on 1st of January of 2022, on New Year's Day!
-We hope you have a happy new year and remember to check out the brand new lX 2!
+lightX 2 will have a delay, due to numerous bugs apppering in the software we make, lightX 2 will probably be postponed till the 10th to 21st of January, 2022.
+Remember, this is all to make lightX better and better!
 #### NOTE: v1 support notice
 As you know, v2.0 would be released, and you may be in doubt that v1 would be still continued, the v1 version line will still be continued until further notice, due to v2 being much more heavier & having Python built-in.
 #### Modifying lX will not be supported